NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 0.951 - fixed translations to be rendered for multi-page widgets embedded with a primary and second language

+0.952 - fixed bug on Copy ID button in inspector that adds a # to the id on the clipboard

 ## Installation

 ### Script Setup